ShawnPence/ShawnPence/README.md

 ### 👨‍💻 Hello, I'm Shawn Pence

-I am a software developer experienced in C#, SQL, Microsoft SQL Server Reporting Services (SSRS), VB.NET and other programming languages.
-I love to teach and learn from others and I prefer to build my career by building stronger teams.

-I'm a bookworm with a passion for lifelong learning.
+I am an experienced C# and SQL developer.
+Always looking for ways to contribute to team success and improve processes, I've advanced my career by helping my teammates succeed and learn.
+ I'm a life-long learner with a love of books and enjoy sharing what I've learned and teaching others.

 Check my status on GitHub to see what I'm currently reading.
 There is also a list of recommended books and other learning resources on my personal website.

 To learn more about me, see my personal website [https://shawnpence.com/about](https://shawnpence.com/about).